PreventionBy Mayo Clinic staff

 Get screened for colon cancer

 People with an average risk of colon cancer can consider screening beginning at age 50.
 But people with an increased risk, such as those with a family history of colon cancer, should consider screening sooner.
-African-Americans and American Indians may begin colon cancer screening at age 45.
+African-Americans and American Indians may consider beginning colon cancer screening at age 45.

 Make lifestyle changes to reduce your risk